fharris/curiositymonolith/automatic-deployment.md

-Get back to the Gogs Console in the browser at localhost:10880 [http://localhost:10880](http://localhost:10880).
+Get back to the Gogs Console in the browser.
+Just retype  [http://localhost:10880](http://localhost:10880) and sign in with the user **gogs-user** and the password you created before.

 Click the little plus "+" signal next to your avatar and select New Migration: